AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_consolidation.rst

 Coverage Consolidation
 **********************

-Coverage consolidation is the |gcp| facility allowing the computation of the overall coverage achieved by a set of executions.
+Coverage consolidation is the |gcp| facility allowing the assessment of the overall coverage achieved by a set of executions.
 Consolidation is queried by passing the corresponding set of execution traces to |gcvcov|, which produces a single coverage report as a result.
 The focus of the analysis must be